jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 >
 > If the primary key is stored at some point, it should be saved in a secured mannger (TPM/HSM, etc).

 ### Command line parameters
+The previous variables may be set through command variables too.
+The required parameters are the same:
+ - -s, the Id Scope of the DPS
+ - -p, the primary key of the DPS

 ### Configuration file

 ## Device modules